Liangqiong/liangqiong.github.io/_pages/about.md

 from imperfect medical data.

 ***RECENT NEWS***
+* 2024-10: One paper about report generation was accepted to EMNLP 2024
 * 2024-06: One paper was accepted to Cancer Cell 2024 (IF: 50.3) [Paper](https://www.cell.com/cancer-cell/abstract/S1535-6108(24)00227-7).
 * 2024-05: One paper about federated learning was accepted to MICCAI 2024 (Early Acceptance).
 * 2024-04: One paper about federated learning was accepted to TMLR 2024.